So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 Raising a child fosters a women’s nurturing side in new ways, helping you engage fully with another human being on a different level.

-It’s a great responsibility and one that changes who you are at your core as a woman because you are no longer just responsible for yourself, your husband, your family, or your pets – there is another human being who is completely dependent on you for their existence, whether or not you choose to breastfeed.
+It’s a great responsibility and one that changes who you are at your core as a woman because you are no longer just responsible for yourself, your husband, your family, or your pets – there is another human being who is entirely dependent on you for their existence, whether or not you choose to breastfeed.

-You learn to put another’s needs before your own in new ways, developing new dimensions of sympathy and empathy that help you to care for your baby and fostering your innate sense of nurturing.
+You learn to put another’s needs before your own in new ways, developing new dimensions of sympathy and empathy that help you to care for your baby and foster your innate sense of nurturing.

 Role Model Behaviors

-Our babies learn so much by watching us, that it is important that we become strong role models, reflecting on the things we wish didn’t happen as children or carrying on the positive behaviors that helped us become who we are today.
+Our babies learn so much by watching us that it is important that we become strong role models, reflecting on the things we wish didn’t happen as children or carrying on the positive behaviors that helped us become who we are today.